ben-marshall/microcoder/docs/architecture.md

 ## Program blocks

-- Each program block is implemented as a series of sequential statements.
+- Each program block is implemented as a series of sequential states, with a single instruction executing per block [^1]
   These statements are the expansion of all instructions within a basic block.
 - At the end of the block, the *next* block is computed based on the control flow statements at the end of the block.
-- Blocks with no explicit control flow statement simply carry on to the next block in the program sequence.
+- Blocks with no explicit control flow statement will cause the program to return to the `main` start block.

+---

+[^1] This will change in future if optimisation is allowed.